 A BROKEN LINK is a survey of contemporary practice in artist film and video.
 The themes explored include ideas of temporal and geographical displacement, of how digital technologies bring people and ideas together but also reinforce the essence of distance and alienation.

-In presenting works made between 2007 and 2016, A BROKEN LINK surveys emerging digital imaginaries during that period.
+In presenting works made post-2007, A BROKEN LINK surveys emerging digital imaginaries during the internet era after the introduction of the smartphone.
 The project is a meditation on slippage and displacement, exploring how artists reconcile the local and the global within their work and how this is communicated to a diverse audience.

 Image above: Hollington & Kyprianou, The Olympic Torch, 2012.
 Duration 2:50 mins.
 Courtesy of the artists.